Dan J. Harkey

 Mark Twain was an American humorist, journalist, lecturer, and novelist.

-Find a unique mental hobby shop, a connection of places and activities that allow one to get away.
+Discover a unique mental hobby shop, a connection of places and activities that allow one to escape.
 Plan for this valuable time in your schedule.

 Only some people desire to become self-starters because it requires much effort.
 If someone can make a living and chart their course through life, there is nothing wrong with being average or living in a world of mediocrity.
 There is comfort, security, and a lack of stress in a world of mediocracy.
-Also, in a few cases, self-starters are motivated by deep insecurity and fear of failure and compensate by becoming the opposite.
+Additionally, in a few cases, self-starters are motivated by deep-seated insecurity and fear of failure, nd compensate by becoming the opposite.

 We choose a direction, recognizing that there are many others.
 We will make our own decisions—Rachet up your Self-starter motor.